poetsec/poetsec/README.md

 ### I'm currently making the transition from restaurant management and operations to information technology.

-- 🔭 I’m currently working on python scripts
+- 🔭 I’m currently working on python programs and shell scripts
 - 🌱 I’m currently learning security tools, networking, and IT concepts
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with professional development